 Canelé can be tricky to perfect.
 Some pastry chefs create the thimble like pastries using small metal molds lubricated with beeswax in order to unmold these cute caramelized morsels.
 After eating Canelé in both Philadelphia and Paris, we know that these petite pastries pack a pleasant punch even if we haven’t yet baked them ourselves.

-Click here to buy a Canelé Mold Cake Pan if you want to make Canelés at home.
+Buy a Canelé Mold Cake Pan from Amazon if you want to make Canelés at home.

 French Meringue is the simplest Meringue since it doesn’t involve require a stove to make.
 Pastry chefs simply beat egg whites until they form peaks and slowly add in sugar.
 But that doesn’t mean that French pastry chefs don’t use Italian meringue to make ‘Meringues’ – the molded confections that are baked to crunchy perfection.